qcri-social/AIDR/Analytics-API.md

+# Essential API

+The following are the essential elements of the API.

+_(to be done)_

+---

+# Additional API

+The following are additional elements of the API and/or obsolete documentation prior to 2015-04-28.
+These should be integrated into the documentation above or moved to the Javadoc-based documentation.

 Base URI: `http://localhost:port/AIDRAnalytics/rest/analytics`

 ## Provide the total number of tweets per each `tag` in the time window from `startTime` to current time